 Objective 2.
-Develop embryogenic suspension cultures for seven rootstock genotypes and six scion genotypes, which will provide a continuous supply of somatic embryos for use transformation experiments.
+Develop embryogenic suspension cultures for eight rootstock genotypes and six scion genotypes, which provide a continuous supply of somatic embryos for use transformation experiments.
+Progress:

-By transferring somatic embryos into liquid culture medium composed of Woody Plant Media (WPM) supplemented with 20 g/liter sucrose, 1g/liter casein hydrolysate, 500 mg/liter activated charcoal, 10 mg/liter Picloram, 2.0 mg/liter meta-topolin, we have established suspensions for rootstock genotypes; 1103P, 101-14, 140Ru, Freedom, MGT 420A, 110R, GRN1, Harmony, and scion genotypes Cabernet Sauvignon, Chardonnay, French Colombard, Merlot and Pinot noir.
-Occasionally the suspensions are sieved through a 520-micron screen to eliminate large embryos and cell clusters.
-Alternatively, the smaller fraction of the suspension is drawn up into a wide bore 10 ml pipet and transferred to a new flask leaving the larger embryos and cell aggregated behind.
-We established new suspension cultures for 1103P and 101-14 in 2017.
-These replace are current suspension cultures which were initiated from embryos produced in 2015.
+By transferring somatic embryos into liquid culture medium composed of Woody Plant Media (WPM) supplemented with 20 g/liter sucrose, 1g/liter casein hydrolysate, 2g/liter activated charcoal, 10 mg/liter Picloram, 2.0 mg/liter meta-topolin, 100 mg/l ascorbic acid and 30 mg/l reduced glutathione, we were able to establish suspension cultures for all of the rootstock and scion genotypes for which we were able to generate somatic embryos.
+These include; 1103P, 101-14, 140Ru, Freedom, MGT 420A, 110R, GRN1, Harmony, Cabernet Sauvignon, Chardonnay, French Colombard, Merlot and Pinot noir.
+If cell/embryos aggregates became too large, the suspensions were sieved through a 520-micron screen to eliminate large embryos and cell clusters.
+Alternatively, the smaller fraction of the suspension was drawn up into a wide bore 10 ml pipet and transferred to a new flask leaving the larger embryos and cell aggregated behind.

 Objective 3.
 Establish a germplasm bank of somatic embryos for seven rootstock genotypes and six scion genotypes by plating aliquots of the cell suspension culture on high osmotic medium.
+Progress:

-We have established a germplasm bank of somatic embryos by plating aliquots of the suspension cultures onto agar solidified Woody Plant Media (WPM) supplemented with 20 g/liter sucrose, 1g/liter casein hydrolysate, 500 mg/liter activated charcoal, 0.5 mg/liter BAP, 0.1 mg/liter NAA, 5% sorbitol 1mM MES and 14 g/l phytoagar (BN-sorb).
-We have established stored embryo for rootstock genotypes 1103P, 101-14, 140Ru, Freedom, MGT 420A, 110R, GRN1 and Harmony as well as scion genotypes Cabernet sauvignon, Chardonnay, French Colombard and Merlot (Figure 1).
+We established a germplasm bank of somatic embryos by plating a 200 ul aliquots of the suspension cultures onto agar solidified Woody Plant Media (WPM) supplemented with 20 g/liter sucrose, 1g/liter casein hydrolysate, 500 mg/liter activated charcoal, 0.5 mg/liter BAP, 0.1 mg/liter NAA, 5% sorbitol, 1mM MES and 14 g/l phytoagar (BN-sorb).
+We established stored embryo for rootstock genotypes 1103P, 101-14, 140 Ru, Freedom, MGT 420 A, 110 R, GRN1 and Harmony as well as scion genotypes Cabernet sauvignon, Chardonnay, French Colombard and Merlot (Figure 1).
 Although we have plated aliquots of suspensions cultures of Pinot noir on this medium, unlike other genotypes, the suspensions do not develop into embryos.